underware-gg/cairo-nft-combo/packages/nft_combo/README.md

 }
 ```

 * Hooks to customize `token_uri()`.
 The OpenZeppelin ERC-721 [implementation](https://github.com/OpenZeppelin/cairo-contracts/blob/main/packages/token/src/erc721/erc721.cairo) concatenates a constant pre-configured `base_uri` with the `token_id`, unsuitable for fully on-chain metadata.
-Customize token uri by implementing one of the following hooks:
+The component will return in this precedence...

-1. Implement the `render_token_uri()` hook to use a fully rendered JSON string, just by returning it's `TokenMetadata`.
+1. Implement the `ERC721ComboHooksTrait::render_token_uri()` hook to use a fully rendered JSON string, just by returning it's `TokenMetadata`.
-2. Implement the `token_uri()` hook to render uri in the contract, returning the formatted url or json string.
+2. Implement the `ERC721ComboHooksTrait::token_uri()` hook to render uri in the contract, returning the formatted url or json string.
+3. Default, the concatenation of `base_uri` with the `token_id`.

 Token metadata example (based on [OpenSea metadata standards](https://docs.opensea.io/docs/metadata-standards)):